-Important Dates for the Barnbey family
+Early History of the Barnbey family

 This web page shows only a small excerpt of our Barnbey research.
 Another 64 words (5 lines of text) covering the years 1000 and 1550 are included under the topic Early Barnbey History in all our PDF Extended History products and printed products wherever possible.

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Barnbey include Barneby, Barnby, Barnaby, Bernaby, Burnaby and many more.